Philippine pitta: Description and taxonomy

-EBird describes the bird as "A plump, short-tailed, long-legged terrestrial bird with a red belly, a black throat, a blue chest band, and a ruddy-colored head.
-Juvenile is dull brown with blue in rump and tail and a horn-colored bill with a pale tip and base.
-Singles or pairs inhabit forest, degraded patches, and bamboo thickets in lowlands and hills.
-Differs from Whiskered Pitta in smaller size, black throat, lack of a pale whisker, and more extensive ruddy head coloration.
-Song is a two-part quivering whistle, the first part rising, the second mournfully descending: "waaaaaaopop-aaaaawwwwwow."
-Also gives a piercing "whit" alarm call."

 It is part of the Red-bellied pitta species complex which includes a total of 9 different pitta species and is continuing to be further split with a potential to reach 17 total species.
 It is differentiated by its all cobalt-blue upperparts and breast-sides, plain dark brown crown versus paler brown crown with dark brown lateral stripes, much reduced or no white in centre of black throat, stronger red belly, longer bill, and distinctly shorter wings.